evilsocket/ditto/README.md

 Ditto is a small tool that accepts a domain name as input and generates all its variants for an [homograph attack](https://en.wikipedia.org/wiki/IDN_homograph_attack) as output, checking which ones are available and which are already registered.

-**Work in progress**

 ## Using with Docker

-The image on docker hub is updated on every push, you can just:
+The [image on docker hub](https://hub.docker.com/r/evilsocket/ditto) is updated on every push, you can just:

     docker run evilsocket/ditto:latest -h